pran-7-5/eco_style/README.md

 banning of currency notes immidietly and digital apps are already there.

-abolition of schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
+reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
+But practical labs should remain the same.

 So many things not to do, so what shoud we do = decision making, learn, observe, and art, culture(sports, dance, music, movies) , exploration, tourism thats where you should focus on.